aooschepkov/ansible-etcd/README.md

 Ansible Role: Etcd
 =========

-An Ansible role that installs clustered Etcd on your systemd enabled linux servers
+An Ansible role that installs clustered Etcd on your systemd enabled linux servers with automated certificate generation for mTLS.

 Requirements
 ------------